evankwan/donezo/README.md

 ## To come (not necessarily in this order)

-- animations when completing an item
+- add stuff explaining the demo
 - add sub-lists
 - edit existing todo items
 - tests